 SEO Tools: Why & How to Track Rankings on Personalized Search

-Actual rankings in Google Webmaster Tools (now Google Search Console).
-Here the query [seo blog] and the number of impressions for my blog.
+Long story short: You can see actual rankings in Google Search Console.
+Above you see the query [outreach message] and the number of clicks and impressions for my blog.

-The software that most SEO experts still advise you to use or rather they use themselves are tools that allow to track rankings in search engines, mostly Google but also Bing, Yahoo, Ask etc.
+The software that most SEO experts still advise you to use or rather they use themselves are tools that allow to track rankings in search engines, mostly Google but also Bing, Yahoo etc.

 A friend of mine who focuses on web design services asked ma a question a few days ago: